 - They have a personal relationship with an author that does not allow them to evaluate the manuscript objectively.

 Anyone commenting on articles published on IBJESB Journal must declare all competing interests (financial or non-financial) at the time of posting the comment.

 Editorial actions and decisions

-- IBJESB Journal editors should take all conflicting interests into consideration during the review process and ensure that any relevant interests are declared in the published article.
+- REGEPE editors should take all conflicting interests into consideration during the review process and ensure that any relevant interests are declared in the published article.

-- IBJESB Journal editors will not publish commissioned articles or any other non-research articles if they are aware of a competing interest that, in their judgment, could introduce bias or a reasonable perception of bias.
+- REGEPE editors will not publish commissioned articles or any other non-research articles if they are aware of a competing interest that, in their judgment, could introduce bias or a reasonable perception of bias.

-- The editors of IBJESB Journal do not consult reviewers who have conflicting interests that, in the editors' opinion, might interfere with impartial review.
+- REGEPE editors do not consult reviewers who have conflicting interests that, in the editors' opinion, might interfere with impartial review.